-Dr. Snyder has served since 2010 as Director of the Anita Zucker Center for Excellence in Early Childhood Studies to support its mission of promoting and supporting transdisciplinary research, teaching, model demonstration and outreach activities.
-Dr. Snyder is widely regarded for her research focused on developing, validating and evaluating early interventions for infants, toddlers, and preschoolers with or at risk for disabilities or those with social and behavioral challenges; professional development for early childhood professional development, including practice-based coaching; and early childhood assessment instruments.
-Dr. Snyder also has expertise in early childhood policy development, analysis, and evaluation.
+Patricia Snyder is a professor in the School of Special Education, School Psychology, and Early Childhood Studies in the College of Education.
+She is the David Lawrence Jr. Endowed Chair in Early Childhood Studies.
+Patricia has served since 2010 as the director of the Anita Zucker Center for Excellence in Early Childhood Studies to support its mission of promoting and supporting transdisciplinary research, teaching, model demonstration and outreach activities.
+Patricia is widely regarded for her research focused on developing, validating and evaluating early interventions for infants, toddlers, and preschoolers with or at risk for disabilities or those with social and behavioral challenges.
+She also conducts professional development for early childhood professionals, including practice-based coaching, and develops early childhood assessment instruments.
+She also has expertise in early childhood policy development, analysis and evaluation.

 Industry Expertise (2)

 Areas of Expertise (1)